Home / Problems / Marketing Tools Are Disconnected

 What addresses this and what does not.

-SF-3 Strategic Intervention scopes the rebuild.
+Strategic Intervention scopes the rebuild.
 Two to three weeks.
 Output is a 4-8 page document covering the current-state architecture (which tools exist, which data flows where, where the breaks are), the target-state architecture (what reconciles to what, what the single source of truth becomes), and a 30-day operational priority list to start consolidating.

 The intervention does not execute the rebuild.
 It scopes it.
 Most teams take the document and execute the consolidation in-house over 60-90 days.
-Some teams need ongoing partnership during the rebuild; SF-5 Fractional CMO at $15,000-$20,000/month covers that case.
+Some teams need ongoing partnership during the rebuild; Fractional CMO at $15,000-$20,000/month covers that case.

-When the fragmentation is structural across the entire marketing function (not only the tooling), SF-8 Full Marketing-Function Rebuild is the right scope.
-SF-8 takes 9-15 months and produces the rebuilt function with the new stack architecture, the strategy, the team architecture, and the handoff to in-house leadership.
-SF-8 fits Series B-C operators where the marketing function is structurally broken.
+When the fragmentation is structural across the entire marketing function (not simply the tooling), Full Marketing-Function Rebuild is the right scope.
+The full rebuild takes 9-15 months and produces the rebuilt function with the new stack architecture, the strategy, the team architecture, and the handoff to in-house leadership.
+Full Marketing-Function Rebuild fits Series B-C operators where the marketing function is structurally broken.

-Scope a SF-3 engagement →
+Scope a strategic intervention →

 FAQ